This is a guest post by Tony Messer, founder at Pickaweb website hosting company.

 If you can create an equivalent to Patel’s definitive guides for your own industry, you’ll be considered a master of your craft in no time/

 If you’re just getting your business off the ground, it’s understandable if you have focused solely on one way to generate leads.
-But once your audience becomes tired of the same old content, it’s up to you to change things up.
+But once your audience becomes tired of the same old content, it’s up to you to improve your content strategy.

 As your customer base continues to grow, you’ll need to scale up your content creation in order to continue gaining a wider reach.